John16w/Simple-to-do/README.md

 # Simple-to-do
 This is a pretty basic to-do list site i made mostly because i felt like it.

-(Some Ai was used to make this mostly to organize code)
+Some Ai was used to make this mostly to organize code

+Backgrounds: unsplash.com

+Favicon: flaticon.com